zhu-xlab/UrbanFloodCastV1/README.md

 ## Data pixelization
 1. Directly use the processed data: The pixelized data required for model training and evaluation can be downloaded from test_data folder in the following link:[Pixelized Data](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)

-2. Use .txt files to get .pt data, you can process the data using the script provided in `process.ipynb`.
-This can help convert .txt to .tif files.
-After processing, `save_pt.ipynb` can help convert .tif to .pt files.
-The txt files, DEM and ground truth can be found in test_data folder in [Raw Data](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)
+2. Use .shp files to get .pt data, you can process the data using the script provided in `process.ipynb`.
+This can help convert .shp to .tif files.
+After processing, it can help convert .tif to .pt files.
+The DEM can be found in test_data folder in [Raw Data](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)

 Format of the .pt file: [height, width, time, channels].
 Channels: H, U, V, runoff, DEM.
 Runoff and DEM are the two inputs.
 H, U, V are ground truth, represents water height and velocity.